mozilla/legal-docs/en/hubs_tos.md

 ## 1. Subscribing to Hubs

 ### You’ll Need A Firefox Account
-A Firefox Account is required to use the Service.
-To create a Firefox Account, you will also need to agree to the [Terms of Service](https://www.mozilla.org/about/legal/terms/services/) and [Privacy Notice](https://www.mozilla.org/privacy/firefox/) for your Firefox Account.
+A Firefox account is required to use the Service.
+To create a Firefox account, you will also need to agree to the [Terms of Service](https://www.mozilla.org/about/legal/terms/services/) and [Privacy Notice](https://www.mozilla.org/privacy/firefox/) for your Firefox account.

 ### Your Privacy
 __Privacy.__ You are responsible for the privacy of the individuals who use your Hubs.
 This includes compliance with all applicable privacy laws.
 The [Hubs Privacy Notice](https://www.mozilla.org/privacy/hubs-subscription/) explains how Mozilla receives and handles data to operate the Service.